Relrin/NG-StatsViewer/README.md

 NetGear DGND3700 statistics viewer

-This application just parsing with BeautifulSoup and urllib2 information from "Router status / Statistics" page and show in tray as special window.
+This application just parsing with BeautifulSoup and urllib2 information from "Router status / Statistics" page and show in special window.
 Also need use your auth data for log-in modem, which typed by you in Options.

 Requirements
 --------------